 11 May: Guozhen gave an invited talk titled, “Nanotools for cytokine monitoring in neuroscience” at Prof Zhihong Zhang’s research team at Huazhong University of Science and Technology, Wuhan.
 Prof Zhang is one of CNBP’s Partner Investigators at HUST.

 13-14 May: Guozhen provided a keynote speech, titled, “An optical fibre based ex-vivo device for detection of cytokines” at the 2nd International Congress on Biomedical Imaging and Signal Processing (ICBISP 2017) at Wuhan.

 Below: A/Prof Guozhen Liu (right) visiting CNBP Partner Investigator Prof Zhihong Zhang.

 10 May 2017:

-Dr Philipp Reineck, CNBP Research Fellow has been invited to give a talk at the ENM Nanoparticle meeting in San Sebastian in Spain and will also chair a workshop/session on nanoparticles for optical bioimaging.
-Further information on the conference can be found online.
+Dr Philipp Reineck, CNBP Research Fellow, has given an invited talk at the ENM Nanoparticle meeting in San Sebastian in Spain, 10 May 2017.

 His talk was titled, ‘Near-IR fluorescent nanomaterials for bioimaging and sensing applications.’
 Dr Reineck also chaired a workshop/session on nanoparticles for optical bioimaging.